JorjaFox/library/_source/_recaps/csi/the-happy-place.md

 ## Quotes

-**Sidle** Maybe we should go away for a while.
+**Sidle:** Maybe we should go away for a while.
-**Grissom** Can't.
+**Grissom:** Can't.
 The lab is so short.
 Maybe you could stay.
-**Sidle** I can't stay here.
+**Sidle:** I can't stay here.
 It'd be nice to take a trip.
 Get on the _Sea Shepherd._ Go to the Galapagos.
 We could literally walk in the steps of Darwin.

 * * *

-**Sidle** Tom, look.
+**Sidle:** Tom, look.
 I'm no longer a CSI, but I'll go [to the lab] with you.
 I won't leave you.